 - ensure vehicles are safe for our roads

-The DriveON program has been rolled out to facilities that previously tested emissions only and will be followed by motor vehicle inspection stations.
-Existing motor vehicle inspection stations will be contacted to explain the transition process, beginning fall 2023.
+The DriveON program has been rolled out to facilities that previously tested emissions only and will be followed by Motor Vehicle Inspection Stations (MVIS).
+Existing MVIS’ will be contacted to explain the transition process in early 2024.

 Get an emissions test for a heavy-duty diesel commercial motor vehicle